Web Analytics Made Easy - Statcounter

 Protect & Save Palm Trees From Winter Freeze Damage

 When a hard freeze strikes, are you prepared to shelter your palm?
-Certain Types of Palms need protection.
+Certain types of Palms need protection.

-Know the toleration for cold temperatures that your Species of Palm Tree can endure.
+Know the toleration for cold temperatures that your species of Palm Tree can endure.
 Continue watching your weather forecasts during cold winters.

-As the saying goes, "Prevention is Better Than Cure."
 Thinking ahead when you first plan to Purchase Your Palm is a good thing.
+Best to plant the right palm in the right place!

 Your tips for winter weather injury prevention:

 • Choose a palm that's best for Your Own Growing Zone.
-The principle of planting the right palm in the right place.

 • Consider Landscape Planning to situate your palm to protect from strong winds.
 Overall, look for the best cold-hardy species for your area.

-Weather forecast calling for major cold snap?
 Help your palm tree in winter months.
 By preventing frost/freeze damage.
 Prevention Tips:

 • Be sure it's had proper fertilizing.
 With all needed nutrients on board, palms are better resistant to frost damage.